pulibrary/as_marcao/README.md

 below).

-Each run will export all of the Archival Objects belonging to all Resources that have a flag set (a User Defined Boolean field) in one Marc XML file.
+Each run will export all of the Archival Objects belonging to all Resources that have a flag set (a User Defined Boolean field) in one MARC XML file.
 The top level tag will be a &lt;collection&gt; tag, then each AO will be a &lt;record&gt; tag within it.

-The Marc XML is exported to a file called `marcao/marcao_export.xml` in ArchivesSpace's shared data area.
+The MARC XML is exported to a file called `marcao/marcao_export.xml` in ArchivesSpace's shared data area.
 Another file is generated called `marcao/report.json`.
 This contains metadata about the last export run -- the one that produced the export file.